pwa-builder/PWABuilder/docs/starter/publish.md

 For now, we only have guidance for publishing with Azure Static Web Apps and GitHub Pages, but will be adding additional routes in the future.

-!> This guidance is intended for progressive web apps build with the PWA Starter.
+!> This guidance is intended for progressive web apps built with the PWA Starter.
 These steps might need to be altered slightly for PWAs built from other templates or tech stacks.

 ## Azure Static Web Apps